viniciusvasti/my-personal-website/posts/awesome-backend-part1-user-stories.md

 - **Then:** send user an email apologizing for the inconvenient.

 **Scenario 3**
-- **Given:** a list of products available on stock **and** a non compliant payment method...
+- **Given:** a list of products available on stock **and** a noncomplying payment method...
 - **When:** the customer submits the order...
 - **Then:** send user an email informing that his payment was denied by the payment broker and the reason.

-Obviously, this is an exercise and the focus is on software.
+Obviously, this is an exercise, the focus here is on software.
 There a lot of details to consider for a real ordering process.

 ### C4 Model - Level 1 - Context Diagram
 It's time to assume the Software Architect role.